 She replied with: And have you too finally figured out what beauty is for?

 Brautigan says, in his book where this poem appears, I mean: Can you forgive yourself—

 Finding is Losing Something Else

 what I lost to find this.

-From Loading Mercury With a Pitchfork by Richard Brautigan, published by Simon and Schuster, 1976.
+This is from Loading Mercury With a Pitchfork by Richard Brautigan, published by Simon and Schuster, 1976.